 And sponsors included such liberal-leaning groups as Swing Left, Progressive Democrats of America and the National Organization for Women.

 “Eventually, you wake up with a knot in your gut about what the president might do or say,” John Lovett, who was a speechwriter for former President Barack Obama, said at the Washington, D.C., rally.
 “We can take back the White House.”

 NOW President Terry O’Neill told protestors: “The Trump administration is going after immigrants, and we won’t stand for it.
 I am up against implacable efforts to stop women from having access to health care.”

 Trump protestors and supporters have clashed and disrupted each other’s events numerous times since essentially the start of the 2016 presidential election cycle.

-Among the most recent incidents occurred Wednesday night, when Trump supporters disrupted a California Democratic Rep. Lou Correa’s town hall in Orange County.
+One of the most recent incidents occurred Wednesday night, when Trump supporters disrupted California Democratic Rep. Lou Correa’s town hall in Orange County.

 In March 2016, protests and scuffles forced the cancellation of a Trump rally at the University of Illinois at Chicago.